When Preston’s Catholics had to lie under ye Bushel

 That demolition marked the end of a long period of public Catholic worship in Friargate stretching back to the early 18th century, and possibly into the 17th century, although this is unlikely.
 The period from the opening of St Mary’s Chapel in 1761 to its final closure is well documented, an earlier chapel on a different site in the street dating from before 1732 is also documented.
 More problematic are earlier ‘chapels’.
 Peploe’s correspondence makes it fairly clear there was no Catholic chapel in the town in 1714 and the evidence supplied by Leo Warren and Tom Smith for a Catholic chapel in Friargate served by Jesuits seems rather to point to the Benedictine chapel at Fishwick.

-Even more problematic is Hewitson’s thatched chapel of 1605.
-Warren simply ignores Hewitson, David Hunt is very sceptical and Fr Blundell and Smith urge caution.
-Only John Hilton is uncritically accepting of the existence of the chapel, citing Blundell as his source, who follows Hewitson, yet ignoring Blundell’s circumspection.
-Hilton describes it as a ‘secret’ chapel but it is highly unlikely that a place of Catholic public worship in the centre of Preston would have remained secret for long.
-No source other than Hewitson has been found and a careful study of his editing of the town’s court leet records and the Bellingham and Rawstorne diaries show him to be an extremely untrustworthy witness.
+Even more problematic is Hardwick’s and Hewitson’s thatched chapel of 1605.
+Warren simply ignores it, David Hunt is very sceptical and Fr Blundell and Smith urge caution.
+It would seem that only John Hilton (even Homer sometimes nods!) now accepts the existence of the chapel, citing Blundell as his source, who follows Hewitson, yet ignoring Blundell’s circumspection.
+Dr Hilton describes it as a ‘secret’ chapel but it is highly unlikely that a place of Catholic public worship in the centre of Preston would have remained secret for long.
+No source other than Hewitson, plagiarising Hardwick, has been found and a careful study of his editing of the town’s court leet records and the Bellingham and Rawstorne diaries show him to be an extremely untrustworthy witness.